buildpacks/docs/content/docs/reference/buildpack-api.md

 This specification defines the interface between a buildpack and the environment that runs it.
 This API will be used by buildpack authors.

-A buildpack contains two executables:
+A buildpack must contain three files:

+* `buildpack.toml`
 * `bin/detect`
 * `bin/build`

-These executables can be shell scripts written in a language like Bash or they can be executables compiled from a language like Go.
+The two files in `bin/` must be executable.
+They can be shell scripts written in a language like Bash or they can be executables compiled from a language like Go.

 ## `bin/detect`